-As of December 31, 2011, we operated 2,469,039 TEU.
-We attempt to continually invest in our container fleet each year in an effort to replace the older containers being retired from marine service and to build our fleet size, when new containers become available.
-We purchased an average of more than 141,000 TEU per year over the past five years.
+As of December 31, 2012, we operated 2,775,034 TEU.
+We attempt to continually invest in our container fleet each year in an effort to replace the older containers being retired from marine service and to build our fleet size.
+We purchased an average of more than 181,000 TEU per year over the past five years.
 Our ability to invest in our fleet on a consistent basis has been instrumental in our becoming the world's largest container lessor.
-Our container fleet consists primarily of standard dry freight containers and we are expanding into the refrigerated container market.
-The containers that we lease are either owned outright by us, owned by third parties and managed by us or leased-in from third parties.
-The table below summarizes the composition of our fleet, in TEU, by type of containers as of December 31, 2011 (unaudited):
+Our container fleet consists primarily of standard dry freight and refrigerated containers.
+The containers that we lease are generally either owned outright by us or owned by third parties and managed by us.
+The table below summarizes the composition of our owned and managed fleets, in TEU and CEU, by type of containers as of December 31, 2012 (unaudited):